telerik/xaml-docs/getting-started/telerik-application-lifecycle/nuget-application-lifecyle.md

 ## Deploying the Application

-To deploy a WPF application, you can use several different approaches, like XCopy, ClickOnce or Windows Installer deployment.
+To deploy a WPF application, you can use several different approaches, like XCopy, ClickOnce, or Windows Installer deployment.
 Read more about this in the [Deploy a WPF Application](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/app-development/deploying-a-wpf-application-wpf?view=netframeworkdesktop-4.8) MSDN article.

 ## Redistributing Telerik Application

-There are several rules that should be kept in mind when redistributing an application with Telerik dlls.
+Several rules should be kept in mind when redistributing an application with Telerik dlls.
 Read more about this in the [Redistributing Telerik Assemblies]({%slug protecting-telerik-radcontrols-assembly%}) article.

 ## Upgrading the Project

 To upgrade the project, open the Nuget package manager in Visual Studio and repeat the approach described in the [Installing Nugets](#installing-nugets) section.
-When you have the nugets already installed, you can select a newer (or older) version from the drop down menu and use the __Update__ button.
+When you have the NuGets already installed, you can select a newer (or older) version from the drop-down menu and use the __Update__ button.

 ![](images/nuget-setup-lifecycle-3.png)

-At this point, double check if all the Telerik assemblies have the same version (for example, 2020.3.102) and if all or of the same type ([Xaml or NoXaml]({%slug xaml-vs-noxaml%})).
-To check this, right click the .dll file (for example, Telerik.Windows.Controls.dll) and choose the __Properties__ option.
+At this point, double-check if all the Telerik assemblies have the same version (for example, 2020.3.102) and if all or of the same type ([Xaml or NoXaml]({%slug xaml-vs-noxaml%})).
+To check this, right-click the .dll file (for example, Telerik.Windows.Controls.dll) and choose the __Properties__ option.

 ![](images/msi-or-zip-setup-lifecyle-8.png)
 ![](images/msi-or-zip-setup-lifecyle-9.png)